akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

-   > vmssNmae: Give a unique name for your VM scale set.
+   > vmssName: Give a unique name for your VM scale set.

    > adminSshKey: Paste your **Public key** created earlier.